 - Not properly directing traffic

 - Leaving tools, equipment, or other items protruding into traffic lanes

 If you crash because a construction crew made a negligent error, you likely have the right to hold the construction company liable for all of your losses.
 Liability in these situations often depends on complex legal principles, and an experienced attorney should evaluate it.

 Contact a San Antonio Personal Injury Attorney for Help Today

-The Law Offices of George Salinas represents injured workers and injured motorists, helping accident victims seek compensation for medical expenses, lost wages, and many additional losses.
+George Salinas Injury Lawyers represents injured workers and injured motorists, helping accident victims seek compensation for medical expenses, lost wages, and many additional losses.
 We offer free, case evaluations and can advise you of your rights.
 Please contact us online or call the office at (210) 225-0909 to speak with a San Antonio, car-accident lawyer today.